awsdocs/aws-proton-user-guide/doc_source/ag-svc-pipeline-update.md

 # Update a service pipeline<a name="ag-svc-pipeline-update"></a>

-Learn to update a service pipeline and cancel the update\.
+Learn to update an AWS Proton service pipeline and cancel the update\.

 A service pipeline belongs to a service\.
-You can only create or delete a pipeline within the context of service [create](ug-svc-create.md) and [delete](ug-svc-delete.md) actions\.
+You can only create or delete a pipeline within the context of service [create](ag-create-svc.md) and [delete](ag-svc-delete.md) actions\.

-There are four modes for updating a service pipeline as described in the following\.
-When you use the AWS CLI, the `deployment-type` field defines the mode\.
-When using the console, these modes map to the **Edit pipeline** and **Update to recommended version**\.
+There are four modes for updating a service pipeline as described in the following list\.
+When using the AWS CLI, the `deployment-type` field defines the mode\.
+When you use the console, these modes map to the **Edit pipeline** and **Update to recommended version**\.

 `NONE`